Hirrolot/Hirrolot/README.md

 ## About me

-I'm a sixteen years old enthusiast in formal language theory, type theory, programming languages & paradigms, and language processing applications, living in Kazakhstan.
+I'm a sixteen years old enthusiast in formal linguistics, type theory, programming languages & paradigms, and language processing applications, living in Kazakhstan.

 Also an active open-source contributor & publicist at [Habr].